MoldyMacaroniX/dashword.net/_src/posts/geometry-dash-asset-theft-creative-remixing-or-plagiarism.md

 ---
 Asset stealing seems to be the brand new hot topic in the Geometry Dash community, specifically on Twitter.
 Nasgubb, a popular creator, [gave his take]() on the matter after the famous level [Natural Disaster was unrated](/posts/geometry-dash-extreme-demon-natural-disaster-unrated-following-accusations/) for stealing assets.

 But let's be real.
-One major reason this controversy is so, well, *controversial*, is likely because nobody really agrees on what asset theft really is.
+One major reason this controversy is so, well, *controversial*, is likely because nobody really agrees on what asset theft even is.

 In this article, I will define **asset theft** as so: